allegroai/clearml-docs/docs/guides/ui/building_leader_board.md

 1. Click settings.
 1. For metrics, click **+ METRIC**, expand a metric category, and then select the metric checkboxes of those to show in the leaderboard, and select the metric values (min / max / last).
-1. For hyperparameters, click **+ HYPER PARAMETERS**, and then select the hyperparameter checkboxes of those to show in the leaderboard.
+1. For hyperparameters, click **+ HYPERPARAMETERS**, and then select the hyperparameter checkboxes of those to show in the leaderboard.

 ## Step 5: Enable Auto Refresh